Green Visa (Freelancer / Self-Employment) in UAE

 What is this right?

-The Green Visa is a 5-year self-sponsored residency for freelancers, skilled workers, and self-employed individuals:
+The Green Visa is a 5-year self-sponsored residency for freelancers, skilled workers, and self-employed individuals — a middle ground between employer-tied visas and the Golden Visa:

-• Freelancers: Must hold a freelance permit from MOHRE or a free zone authority.
-No minimum salary requirement.
+• Freelancers: Must hold a freelance permit from MOHRE or a free zone authority (such as Dubai Media City, twofour54, or Fujairah Creative City).
+No minimum salary requirement for this category.

 • Skilled workers: Employees in the first, second, or third skill level with a minimum salary of AED 15,000/month or a bachelor's degree (or equivalent).

-• Self-sponsorship: Like the Golden Visa, Green Visa holders do not need an employer sponsor.
+• Self-sponsorship: Like the Golden Visa, Green Visa holders do not need an employer sponsor — a significant departure from the traditional kafala model.

-• Extended grace period: If the visa is cancelled, you get 6 months to find new employment or leave the country (compared to 30 days for regular visas).
+• Extended grace period: If the visa is cancelled, you get 6 months to find new employment, switch visa types, or leave the country — compared to just 30 days for standard employment visas.

 • Family sponsorship: You can sponsor your spouse and children on the Green Visa.